SultanInStem/Lorenz-Attractor/readme.md

 - Add 3D visualization support.
 - Allow dynamic parameter adjustment through the GUI.
 - Export attractor data to CSV for further analysis.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.

-## Acknowledgments
-- Edward Lorenz for his pioneering work on chaos theory.
-- The Pygame community for their excellent game development library.
+- Pause and reset functionalities

 ---
-Happy exploring the chaos of the Lorenz attractor!
+Feel free to explore the chaos of the Lorenz attractor!